How to Fix Insulin Resistance Naturally

 ✔ Walk after meals

-✔ Strength train 3–4x/week
+✔ Strength train 3–4 times a week

 ✔ Eat every 3–4 hours (avoid grazing)